Kotlin/KEEP/proposals/stdlib/durations-and-time-measurement.md

 The primary constructor of `Duration` is internal.
 A `Duration` value can be constructed from a numeric value (`Int`, `Long` or `Double`) and a unit of duration.
-If the unit is known in advance and constant, the extension properties provide the most expressive way to construct a duration, e.g. `1.5.minutes`, `30.seconds`, `500.milliseconds`.
-Otherwise, the extension function `numericValue.toDuration(unit)` can be used.
+If the unit is known in advance and constant, the functions of `Duration` companion object can be used to construct a duration, e.g. `Duration.minutes(1.5)`, `Durations.seconds(30)`, `Duration.milliseconds(500)`.
+Otherwise, the extension function
+`numericValue.toDuration(unit)` can be used.

 #### Conversions

 A `Duration` value can be retrieved back as a number with:
-- the properties `inNanoseconds`, `inSeconds`, `inHours`, etc, that return a double duration value expressed in the specified fixed unit;
+- the properties `inWholeNanoseconds`, `inWholeSeconds`, `inWholeHours`, etc, that return the duration value rounded to a long number in the specified fixed unit;
-- the functions `toDouble(unit)`, `toLong(unit)`, `toInt(unit)` that return a number of the particular `Double`, `Long` or `Int` type expressed in the unit specified with the parameter `unit`;
+- the functions `toDouble(unit)`, `toLong(unit)`, `toInt(unit)` that return a number of the particular `Double`, `Long` or `Int` type expressed in the unit specified with the parameter `unit`.
-- two shortcut functions returning a number of milliseconds or nanoseconds as `Long` values: `toLongMilliseconds()`, `toLongNanoseconds()`.

 #### Operators

 `Duration` values support the following operations: